pradyunsg/furo/docs/customisation/colors.md

 ## Defining overrides for defaults

 Furo allows defining [CSS variables that overrides its default values](css-variables).
-The exact variable names to use can be found in Furo's source code, where the [variable declarations](https://github.com/pradyunsg/furo/tree/main/src/furo/assets/styles/variables) are made.
+The exact variable names to use can be found in Furo's source code [here](https://github.com/pradyunsg/furo/tree/main/src/furo/assets/styles/variables).

 This mechanism allows configuring nearly every facet of Furo's design, including spacing between various items and the colors of nearly every component.